-Adoption rates are contingent on the ability to connect to broadband infrastructure and many remote areas in Louisiana have been neglected due to the prohibitive cost of building out broadband there.
+Adoption rates are contingent on the ability to connect to broadband infrastructure and many remote areas in Louisiana have been neglected due to the cost prohibitiveness.
 ConnectLA has taken a multi-faceted approach to reduce costs and barriers for deployment across local jurisdictions.